 This competition was initiated by the UIA’s Region V to engage the global community of architecture students in the effort to harness the benefits of the UN Sustainable Development Goals to architecture in the service of the GGW.
-In conjunction with the long-term aims of the Initiative, architecture students are encouraged to respond to the realities of climate change by creating affordable, resilient dwellings and sustainable, rural livability while sustainably rejuvenating the cultural and historical landscape.
+In conjunction with the long-term aims of the Initiative, architecture students were encouraged to respond to the realities of climate change by creating affordable resilient dwellings, and sustainable rural livability while sustainably rejuvenating the cultural and historical landscape.

 Theme and objectives

 The task was to make a design proposal for a sustainable dwelling that could accommodate up to 25 people.
 This was to be conceptually arranged in a combination of about 5 dwellings in the sense of a cluster of urbanisation, with one dwelling presented in more detail.
 This enlargement would include the definition of community/public space as a context for the dwelling proposal.
 Communal dwelling should enhance the ongoing development of the greenery percentage around the selected site.

 A participatory approach in design was recommended to review the courtyard system/cultural synthesis of the many tribes living along the Sahel-Savanah shelterbelt.
 Further study of the Cultures along the region was suggested to help propose architectural solutions for the population living on the GGW belt.